 3. Baby’s Can be Stressed, Too

-Approximately 9.5%–14.2% of children birth to 5 years old experience emotional, relational, or behavioral disturbance resulting in difficulties with social and emotional development.
+Approximately 9.5%–14.2% of children 0 to 5 years old experience emotional, relational, or behavioral disturbance resulting in difficulties with social and emotional development.

 4. Taking Care of Yourself is Key

-Babies mental health is closely intertwined with their parent’s mental health.
-When parents’ own stressors inhibit them from healthy interaction with their baby and they are unable to meet their baby’s needs, it affects the baby’s mental health and well-being.
+Babies’ mental health is closely intertwined with their parent’s mental health.
+When parents’ own stressors inhibit them from healthy interaction with their baby and cannot meet their baby’s needs, it affects the baby’s mental health and well-being.

-It is really important for parents to remember to take care of themselves first.
-If parents do not take care of their own needs and manage their stress, they cannot adequately care for their baby.
-Care for the care-giver is critical to a healthy well-adjusted child and overall family wellness.
+Parents need to remember to take care of themselves first.
+If parents do not take care of their own needs and manage their stress, they cannot adequately care for their babies.
+Care for the caregiver is critical to a healthy, well-adjusted child and overall family wellness.

-Mental health is an important part of baby’s overall wellness and being aware of this will help to give babies the best start possible.
+Mental health is an important part of a baby’s overall wellness.
+Being aware of this will help give babies the best start possible.